Anne-Laure Heitz

 Anne-Laure Heitz (born 15 March 1982) is a former professional tennis player from France.

 Biography

 A right-handed player, Heitz comes from the French city of Mulhouse, near the borders of Germany and Switzerland.

 Heitz made her WTA Tour main-draw debut as a qualifier in the doubles at the 2001 Internationaux de Tennis Feminin Nice.

-From 2001 to 2003, she received a wild card into the French Open women's doubles draw, with her best performance a second-round appearance in 2001, partnering Élodie Le Bescond.
+From 2001 to 2003, she received a wildcard into the French Open doubles draw, with her best performance a second-round appearance in 2001, partnering Élodie Le Bescond.

 As a singles player, she had a ranking on tour of 213 in the world, winning four ITF titles.

 She has served as coach of the Luxembourg Fed Cup team.